Hephaest/LexicalParser/README.md

 The lexical analyser is one of the important parts of a compiler to generate some form of intermediate representation that can be used to translate one computer programming language to machine language.
 Therefore, this repository introduces a new lexical parser software that could accurately and efﬁciently recognize the symbols and report errors.
 The objective of this repository is to help people develop a deep understanding of the lexical parser.

 ### Software Usage Guide
 My lexical parser is easy-to-use for the user without computer-related background.
-For the begin-ning, users could choose the ﬁle that has saved in their devices as a target program in Figure 1.
+For the beginning, users could choose the ﬁle that has saved in their devices as a target program in Figure 1.

 <p align="center"><img src ="images/f1.png" width = "600px"></p>